Holidays away from home

 At the Rondon 2 shelter in the Roraima state in Brazil, ACNUR and the members of the Venezuelan refugee community brought some of their holiday traditions from home, bringing familiar holiday joy to the community of 7,000 people.

-Among the 7,000 residents of the Rondon 2 shelter are Gerinez Perez, Marileth Aellano and Nieves Guiterrez, who arrived in Brazil as a refugee in July 2019, along with ten of her family members.
+Among the 7,000 residents of the Rondon 2 shelter are Gerinez Perez, Marileth Aellano, and Nieves Guiterrez.
+Gerinez Perez arrived in Brazil as a refugee in July 2019, along with ten of her family members.

-“To be able to bring a little bit of Venezuela to my neighbors here was what kept us working day and night to finish the mockup sooner possible.
-To see the children running around and happy looking at the crib is our Christmas gift”.
+“To be able to bring a little bit of Venezuela to my neighbours here kept us working day and night to finish the mockup as soon as possible.
+To see the children running around and happy looking at the crib is our Christmas gift.”

 Nieves Gutierrez, Venezuelan, resident of the Rondon 2 shelter in Roraima, Brazil

-Nieves Guiterrez, Gerinez Perez and Marileth Aellano, Venzuelan refugees, community members of the Rondon 2 shelter in Roraima, Brazil. ©UNHCR/Allana Ferreira
+Nieves Guiterrez, Gerinez Perez, and Marileth Aellano are Venezuelan refugees and community members of the Rondon 2 shelter in Roraima, Brazil. ©UNHCR/Allana Ferreira

-Guiterrez, Perez and Aellano worked in overtime to put together an oversized Nativity scene that included a replica of the Rondon 2 shelter.
-Working together with ACNUR, AVSI Brazil and a local NGO, Guiterrez, Perez and Aellano made a Nativity scene with combined elements from many national cultures and Christmas traditions.
+Guiterrez, Perez and Aellano worked overtime to assemble an oversized Nativity scene that included a replica of the Rondon 2 shelter.
+Working together with ACNUR, AVSI Brazil, and a local NGO, Guiterrez, Perez, and Aellano created a Nativity scene with elements from many national cultures and Christmas traditions combined.
 Snowmen amidst colourful homes typical of local architecture, amongst RHU shelters are positioned beneath a backdrop of snowflakes and Venezuelan and Brazilian flags.
-To the upper right of the scene, forming a peak overlooking the landscape, is the familiar setup of the birth of Jesus.
+To the upper right of the scene, forming a peak overlooking the landscape is the familiar setup of the birth of Jesus.

 The full production was constructed with paper, office supplies and other low-tech materials.
-Coffee cup lids were painted in bright colours to make a bridge that reflected their home flag of Venezuela.
-Lunchboxes and cardboard were made into the housing that reflected both the culture they left behind, and the camp in which they were living in displacement.
+Coffee cup lids were painted brightly to make a bridge that reflected their home flag of Venezuela.
+Lunchboxes and cardboard were made into the housing that reflected both the culture they left behind and the camp in which they lived in displacement.

 Gerinez Perez, Venezuelan, resident of the Rondon 2 shelter in Roraima, Brazil

-The final decorated tree at the Rondon 2 shelter in Roraima, Brazil, brought joy and cheer for the whole community. ©UNHCR/Allana Ferreira
+The final decorated tree at the Rondon 2 shelter in Roraima, Brazil, brought joy and cheer to the whole community. ©UNHCR/Allana Ferreira

 For many, the holidays are not just a time to reflect on the year ending, but also a time to look forward to the year ahead.
 Looking forward to the new year, Guiterrez, Perez, Aellano were with one voice on their hope for their future: to start a new life in Brazil for their children to grow up with stability and high prospects.

-“…to be able to live in some place in Brazil in a way to have more stability, and my children be able to study.
+“…to be able to live in some place in Brazil to have more stability, and my children be able to study.
 We just want to help our children”.